2022 FIFA World Cup Group B: United States vs Wales

-The second match was between the United States and Wales.
-The teams met twice previously in friendly matches: the United States won 2–0 in 2003 and the two teams drew 0–0 in 2020.
+The teams had met twice previously, both in friendly matches: the United States won 2–0 in 2003 and the two teams drew 0–0 in 2020.
 The game was broadcast on ITV in the United Kingdom, with the network announcing during the broadcast that its technical director, Roger Pearce, had died in Qatar.

-The United States scored the opening goal in the 32nd minute when Tim Weah scored after a pass over the top by Christian Pulisic.
-The United States team outplayed Wales in the first half, but in the second half Wales outshone them, being tactically better, particularly after introducing substitute Kieffer Moore.
-Late into the second half, Bale was fouled in the box by Walker Zimmerman and scored the resulting penalty kick.
-After over nine minutes of stoppage time, the match finished 1–1 with the United States picking up four yellow cards, the most they had received since the 2002 FIFA World Cup match against Germany.
+The United States scored the opening goal in the 32nd minute when Timothy Weah scored after a pass over the top by Christian Pulisic (and becoming the second player born in the 21st century to score a goal in a World Cup, hours after England's Jude Bellingham).
+The United States had the better of the chances in the first half, but in the second half Wales improved, particularly after introducing substitute Kieffer Moore.
+In the second period, Wales had a chance to equalize through Ben Davies, but his header was saved.
+Wales would nonetheless eventually manage to score their first World Cup goal in 64 years after Bale was fouled in the box by Walker Zimmerman and scored the resulting penalty kick himself.
+After over nine minutes of stoppage time, the match finished 1–1, with the United States picking up four yellow cards, the most they had received in a World Cup game since their 2002 quarter-final against Germany.

 Wales vs Iran

-Wales had faced Iran previously only once, in a friendly game in 1978 that ended in a 1–0 win for Wales.
+Wales had faced Iran previously only once, a 1–0 friendly win in 1978.
 The Iranian team opted to sing their national anthem at this match.

 The game was driven by Iran in attack and quick counter-attack, with Wales mostly holding in defence; though Wales made attempts in attack, their midfield was described by BBC Sport's Dafydd Pritchard as "worryingly porous".
 In the first half, Iran had a goal from Ali Gholizadeh disallowed by VAR for offside.
 Early in the second half, Iran had two attempts hit each post in quick succession.

-In the 86th minute Welsh goalkeeper Wayne Hennessey was originally given a yellow card for a foul he committed outside his penalty area.
-However, on review by VAR, this was upgraded to a red card.
-Iran substitute Rouzbeh Cheshmi scored the first goal eight minutes into stoppage time, followed by Ramin Rezaeian scoring three minutes later to give Iran's first-ever win against a European team in the FIFA World Cup.
-Cheshmi's goal was the latest-minute match-winning goal scored in any World Cup game (excluding extra-time) since the 1966 FIFA World Cup in England when exact goal times were first made available.
+In the 86th minute, Welsh goalkeeper Wayne Hennessey was originally given a yellow card for a foul he committed outside his penalty area.
+However, following review by VAR, this was upgraded to a red card.
+Iran substitute Rouzbeh Cheshmi scored the match's first goal eight minutes into stoppage time, followed by Ramin Rezaeian scoring three minutes later to give Iran a first-ever win against a European team at the FIFA World Cup.
+Cheshmi's goal was the latest-minute match-winning goal scored in any World Cup game (excluding extra time) since the 1966 FIFA World Cup in England, when exact goal times were first made available.
 Officially, nine minutes of stoppage time were added; with further delays in the added time, over twelve minutes were actually played.